irinamunteanu/Investigate-a-Dataset/README.md

 ## Choose Your Data Set

-For this project I chose the "European Soccer Dataset".
+For this project I chose the "European Soccer Database".

 ## Analyze Your Data